Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Imagine the astonishment of your guests when you serve them a delicious tomato salad with their BBQ meat with purple tomatoes.

-And growing your own unusual tomato varieties is also not expensive, because the seeds tend to be cheap, and you get a good yield per plant.
+And growing your own unusual varieties of tomatoes is also not expensive, because the seeds tend to be cheap, and you get a good yield per plant.

 If you are now keen to have a go, here are 4 unusual tomato varieties we would recommend you try.